 For most contractors the past few years have seen some of the most trying times in the history of both our industry and country.
-I have been amazed at the number of contractors who have abandoned their business plans and asked me, “Do I even need a business plan with all the changes that we’ve been through and are yet to deal with?”
+It has been just incredible for me to work with contractors who have abandoned their business plans (if they had one), leading them to wonder today, “Do I even need a business plan with all the changes that we’ve been through and what changes we’re yet to deal with?”
 In a word … Yes!

-It is exactly because of our economic times that you need to think through what you are about as a company and put together the plan you feel is the best course of action for your company to take and follow.
+It is exactly because of our economic times that you need to go back to your roots, think through what you are really about as a company, and put together the plan that you feel is the best course of action for your company to take and follow.
 Consider the following suggestions for your approach to creating a new business plan.

 Define your direction

-Direction embraces your vision for the business.
+First, there is the direction that the company sets out to follow.
+The direction embraces the vision the contractor has for his or her business.
 These questions should be honestly discussed and answered:

 - Where are we going?

-- Do we have the resources and capital to make those moves?
+- Do we have the needed resources and capital?